Administrative Professional

 Prepare to work in a modern office with solid job-ready business skills.

-Lakeland’s one-year administrative professional program covers both the technical and interpersonal:
+Lakeland’s one-year administrative professional program covers both the technical and interpersonal skills:

 - bookkeeping